 For example, knowing that the employee has career goals and aspirations can become an executive-level manager one day.
-The purpose of becoming an executive-level manager is not what’s going to be shared with the hiring manager.
+The purpose of becoming an executive-level manager is not what’s going to get shared with the hiring manager.

 Take time to consider how this job will align with those career aspirations and the career path.
 Write down one to three bullet points that describe career goals that are 5-years or more from the current date.

 For example, presuming the employee wants to become a CTO.
 And the position is a software engineering management position.
-Here is what the answer might look like:
+Here is what the answer might look like.

 Another example, presuming the employee wants to run their own business someday.
 And the position is a retail position.
-Here is what the answer might look like:
+Here is what the answer might look like.

-Another way to think about this step is to consider what the particular position will allow the candidate to gain, allowing them to gain work experience, soft skills, hard skills (like a specific technical skill), or other intangible assets.
+Another way to think about this step is to consider what the particular position will allow the candidate to gain.
+Allowing them to gain work experience, soft skills, hard skills (like a specific technical skill), or other intangible assets.

 Putting it all together

 But to get that step, the candidate must display conscious reasoning for why they are applying for the position.
-The reason needs to consist of career aspirations, an opportunity to develop skills or experience in the job opportunity, and a shared understanding between the employer and employee.
+The reason needs to consist of career aspirations, an opportunity to develop skills or experience in the job opportunity.
+And a shared understanding between the employer and employee.